 My midwife offered up sterile water injections, subcutaneously, in my lower back for pain management.
 I was all for anything at this point.
 They drew it up and told me to scream into the pillow, as it was going to hurt worse than the contractions!
 Wait, what?
 Wow, did it ever!!
 I can only describe it as though I was lit on fire and then the burnt skin was immediately scraped off.
 But then the pain was over and my contractions did become less noticeable in my back.
 Alas, it did not last long for me.
 Everyone has a different experience.

 Note: I decided to allow nitrous to be considered because it has an extremely short half-life and never actually makes it to the baby.
 You take off the mask and the medication is out of your system almost instantly.
 So this was something I could get on board with if it provided relief.
 And provide relief it did!
-There was not
+There was no relief in pain, but it allowed me to come to a place where I didn’t care that I was having pain — if that makes sense.
+So I was able to come back to earth after a few minutes and cooperate with my birth team, who assisted me perfectly with my natural hospital birth!

 Then I started feeling “pushy.”
 I told my midwife and off came the nitrous mask.
 Here.
 We.
 GO!
 But wait, I still didn’t want to move from where I was.
 I KNEW I had to move because I needed to get the baby out of my hip, where he was stuck.
 No amount of “turn onto your side, Kate” was convincing me either!
-So, my husband got onto the bed and picked me up.
+Then the room got very quiet and my team was whispering to each other.
+My husband looked really worried.
+Our sweet baby’s heart was decelerating.
+We had to get this baby born NOW!
+So, my husband got onto the bed and just picked me up!
 He flipped me down on my right side, and my photographer/doula grabbed my legs and pushed on different muscles in my hips to release them.
 Then BOOM with one mighty push HE (we thought he was a girl, but never found out until delivery) came out into a puddle on my bed.

 2:48 pm: He was perfect!
 8lbs, 8oz, 20″ long, 14.5″ head, APGAR of 9.
 My sweet little baby.
 Just like that all of the pain was gone and I was in endorphin heaven.